Losing emotional control?

 Yeah, we’re all going to lose it one way or another.
 It’s just that some of us do so on an almost regular basis.
 That’s the problem.

-What can self regulation offer us?
+What can self regulation of the nervous system offer us?

 “Insight” is highly over-rated